GDP-Master/Elements-Of-Games/docs/instructions.md

 # Instructions

 1. Select a group of two or three people to work with.
+1. Make your own copy of the [reflection template][template].
+Enter:
+   * Your name.
+   * The members of your group.
+1. Make your own copy of Ian Schrieber's article, *Level 3 - Formal Elements of Games* from the resources tab.
+   * Get a shared link to your copy of the article.
+   * Add the link to your reflection document.
+Be sure to type a space to make it active.
-1. With your group decide which element you'd like to explore (you can find the elements on the [slides][].
+1. With your group decide which of the elements (blue headings) in the article that you'd like to explore.
-1. Let me know which element you selected.
+1. Add the name of your element to your reflection.
-1. Design a poster or presentation that explains your element.
+1. Design a set of cards in Google Doc that explain the "patterns" for your element.
 Include:
-   - A description of the element in your own words (words that make sense to you).
+   - One card that is a description of the element in your own words (words that make sense to you).
+   - A card for each pattern.
-   - Examples of the element in a variety of games -- include board games and physical games.
+      - Examples of the pattern in a variety of games -- include board games and physical games.

 ## Notes